shizukachan/pi-camera-raw-lj92/README.md

 If you are using a Pi Camera V2, run `make camera_v2`

-If you only want to make the merge_jpg program, run `make merge_jpg`
+If you only want to make the merge_jpg program, run `make lj92_merge`

 merge_jpg is not camera version dependent.